syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 public override async Task<object> InsertAsync(DataManager DataManager, object Value, string Key) {
     // Add your insert logic here
-    // This method will be invoked when inserting new records into the Blazor DataGrid. await OrderService.AddOrderAsync(Value as Order);
+    // This method will be invoked when inserting new records into the Blazor SfGrid component. await OrderService.AddOrderAsync(Value as Order);
     return Value;
 }